adamliuio/adam-notes-content/Me/mission.md

 ---
 title: Mission
+description: "The more I think about it, the more I feel the earth is Fucked."
+date: 2020-12-07
 ---

-# The more I think about it, the more I feel the earth is Fucked.
+**The more I think about it, the more I feel the earth is Fucked.**

 Climate change, plastic overuse, massive industrial pollution...
 I don't think I need to keep listing, and just do a bit of Googling you'll find the stats to support these claims.